filipecalasans/stm32-firmware/README.md

     > Newlib is a C standard library implementation intended for use on embedded systems.
 It is a conglomeration of several library parts, all under free software licenses that make them easily usable on embedded products.

+### Toolchain Location

+This repo make some assumptions about the toolchain location as follow:

+### GCC

+ARM GCC toolchain is provided in `tools/gcc-arm-none-eabi-10.3`.
+The paths can be updated accordingnly in `./build.sh`.
+Toolchain definitions can be found in `cmake/toolchain/gcc.cmake`  and `cmake/toolchain/sysroot.cmake`.

+### LLVM

+* TODO: Define llvm toolchain cmake file.

-# File Origin & Project Organization & License
+## File Origin, Project Organization & License

 This project is composed of several header/sources made availalbe by the chip vendor (STMMicroelectornics) that helps to ease development.
 Those files are meant to describe the underlying CPU and memory mappend